priyojitk/housie-number-presenter/README.md

 Housie Number Presenter

-It shows the last number and the previous occurred number.
+It shows the last number and the previous occurred numbers.
+Users need to enter the number.
 It does not store any data.